basho/riak_cs/riak_test/README.md

 `riak_test` will use to find additional tests.
 Since the Riak CS tests do not live inside the `riak_test` repository and escript, this should point to the compiled tests in `riak_cs/riak_test/ebin`.

+The `flavor` option is used to vary environment setup.
+Some `riak_test` modules use only S3 API and does not depend on details, such as number of riak nodes, riak's backend, MDC or not, multibag or not.
+By adding flavor setting to riak_test config, such generic test cases can be utilized to verify Riak CS's behavior in various setups.
+The scope of setup functions affected by flavors are `rtcs:setup/1` and `rtcs:setup/2`.
+Other setup functions, for example `rtcs:setup2x2` used by `repl_test`, does not change their behavior.
+The valid option values are `basic` (default) and `{multibag, disjoint}`.
+`{multibag, disjoint}` setup multibag environment with 3 bags, the master bag with two riak nodes and two additional bags with one riak node each.

 1. To build the `riak_test` files use the `compile-riak-test` Makefile target or run `./rebar riak_test_compile`.